7.16 Discrimination, Harassment, and Student Mistreatment

 Policies on Discrimination and Harassment

 The Equal Employment Opportunity Commission (EEOC) has developed guidelines that define and describe sexual harassment.
 The American Medical Association (AMA) has adapted these guidelines to provide guidance to students and faculty as well as to employees about their legal rights.
-The AMA’s guidelines state that “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when:
+The AMA’s guidelines state that “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:

 - submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic success;